 Hong Kong Special Administrative Region is celebrating its 20th anniversary.
 They plan to offer smart deals to all its visitors starting April 01, 2017.
 This is a good time to explore Hong Kong.
 With pre-registration, Hong Kong offers 14-day free Visa-on-arrival to Indian Nationals at the time of writing.
 Another incentive for Indian passport holders.

-This post has been written in association with Hong Kong Tourism Board.
+This post has been written in association with the Hong Kong Tourism Board.
 Do check out their website for more details on Hong Kong.